ezshine/AwesomeSites/README.md

 ## Manual

-All the collected websites have been tested and fixed by me, all can be running in localhost.
+All the collected websites have been tested and fixed, all can be running in localhost.
 After clone the repository enter the website's folder, simply start a local HTTP server such as `live-server`  to run the website offline.

 ## Contact Me